robmhoward/ExcelJsDocumentation/resources/bindingCollection.md

 ### getItemAt(index: number)

-Get Binding object properties based on its position in the collection..
+Get Binding object properties based on its position in the collection.

 #### Syntax
 ```js